*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 If you would like to know more about what Atari games are programmed in, you will want to keep reading this article as we will go more into depth about why they were written in this language.
 You can also check out this video to learn about the Atari basic programming.

-If you loved the original Atari then you will want to check out the Atari Fashback consoles.
+If you love all things Atari then you have to check out this awesome Atari Flashback console.

 If you are a computer geek, you probably know a lot about programming.
 Games are usually written in a particular programming language but there are different languages in existence.

 The code of each game is responsible for everything the game has to offer.
 Starting from character movement to moving between levels.
 All of it is written in the program and embedded in the cartridge.
-This is why different cartridges are for different games as each different cartridge will have a different program written on it.

 Whenever you want to play a different game, you will need to change the cartridge.
 The cartridges have different sizes and this is why it is possible to have more than one game on a cartridge.
 This is achieved by inserting more than one code on a single cartridge, as long as the cartridge can contain both codes.